2012 American League Championship Series: Game 2

 Hiroki Kuroda retired the first 15 Detroit Tigers he faced and held the Tigers scoreless through six innings, allowing only one hit and no walks while striking out eight—including seven of the first nine batters.
-The Tigers' Aníbal Sánchez was nearly as efficient, allowing three hits, striking out five and walking two.
+The Tigers' Aníbal Sánchez was nearly as efficient while keeping the Yankees scoreless, allowing three hits, striking out five and walking two.

 The Tigers finally broke through with a run off Kuroda in the seventh.
 Quintin Berry doubled to lead off the inning, and advanced to third on a single by Miguel Cabrera.
 After Kuroda struck out Prince Fielder, Delmon Young hit an RBI force out, on which the potential double play relay throw was mishandled by Robinson Canó.

 In the eighth, Kuroda struck out the first two batters he faced, then allowed a single to Omar Infante.
 Austin Jackson then singled to right.
 Nick Swisher fielded the ball and threw it to second as Infante ran past the base and attempted to get back.
 Baseman Robinson Canó's tag on Infante beat him touching the base, but umpire Jeff Nelson ruled him safe even though television replays confirmed he was out.
 Yankees Manager Joe Girardi argued during a pitching change and was ejected.
 The play would have resulted in the inning's third out, and the Tigers took advantage by getting two insurance runs on RBI singles by Avisaíl García off of Boone Logan and Miguel Cabrera off of Joba Chamberlain.

 Prior to the game, Tiger manager Jim Leyland stated that struggling closer José Valverde, who had allowed seven runs in his last two postseason appearances, would not close Game 2 if the situation called for it.
 He instead used Phil Coke over the final two innings in this game, and Coke earned the save.

 The Yankees' lineup continued its struggles in Game 2.
 Robinson Canó, batting second for the first time since September 2010, grounded out in all four times at bat, with this 0-for-4 performance resulting in an 0-for-26 hitless streak—the longest such barren streak in any single year of postseason play in MLB history.
 Alex Rodriguez took a called third strike on a changeup in the second and struck out on a foul tip in the fourth, dropping to 2-for-21 with no RBIs in the postseason, including 0-for-18 with 12 strikeouts against right-handers.
 Curtis Granderson fanned twice, falling to 3-for-25 with 13 strikeouts.